-- 12 budget processes include P-E guidelines & 4 countries have increased public resource allocations for the implementation of poverty-environment activities
+- 12 budget processes include P-E guidelines & 4 countries have increased public resource allocations for the implementation of poverty-environment activities2

-- Successfully demonstrated the most comprehensive example of joint programming between UNDP and UNEP reflecting ONE-UN reform in action.
+- Successfully demonstrated the most comprehensive example of joint programming between UNDP and UN Environment reflecting ONE-UN reform in action.